OnstakInc/cisco-tetration-hol/labguide/module19/README.md

 <div class="step" id="step-006"><a href="#step-006" style="font-weight:bold">Step 006</a></div>

+Click on Policies.
+To show how Escaped flows can be seen based on changes in the policy, we are going to cause some Escaped flows to show up by deleting TCP port 1433 from the nopCommerce-App to nopCommerce-DB rule.

+> Note that this would break the application under normal circumstances if this was a live version of the polciies.
+We aren't in enforcement yet so we aren't affecting the application.
+In addition, even if we were in enforcement we can safely experiment with policies by modifying them and then analyzing via Policy Analysis.
+The changes would not be implemented until we enforced the new version of the policy.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_006.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_006.png" style="width:100%;height:100%;"></a>

 <div class="step" id="step-007"><a href="#step-007" style="font-weight:bold">Step 007</a></div>

+Return to Policy Analysis and enter the filter enter `Provider Port = 1433`, then click Filter Flows.
+Click the Permitted button to enable viewing of permitted flows.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_007.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_007.png" style="width:100%;height:100%;"></a>